|Trail Features:||Waterfalls, Fall Aspens|

 Abner Sprague would go down in Rocky Mountain National Park history once more when he became the first visitor to pay an entrance fee in 1939.

-If you still have plenty of energy after taking in the sights of Alberta Falls, you'll have the option of continuing your hike up to Mills Lake or The Loch, both considered to be moderately strenuous hikes.
+If you still have plenty of time and energy after taking in the beautiful scenery at Alberta Falls, you'll have the option of continuing your hike up to either Mills Lake or The Loch.
+Both destinations are considered to be moderately strenuous hikes.